impl0x/go-cache/README.md

 }
 ```
 ## Documentation
-There are 2 types of caches as of now, the normal Cache and a TTLCache.
+There are 2 types of caches as of now, Cache and a TTLCache.
 ### Cache
 ```go
 package main